 - Active, inter-disciplinary site team.

 AVID tutors work in the AVID elective class directly under the supervision of an AVID-trained teacher.
 Tutors facilitate collaborative groups of middle or high school students to enhance students' use of higher-order thinking skills to solve problems.
-This method guides student to do their own problem-solving with tutor's encouragement.
+This method guides student to do their own problem-solving with a tutor's encouragement.
 AVID tutors do not do the work for students.

 Expectations of the AVID tutor: